Thanks to the movie Made in Dagenham, everyone remembers the 1968 Ford sewing machinists’ strike for the 187 women who walked out in Essex.

 Meetings were held across the country, including the T&GWU headquarters in London, but the women refused to give up.

-As the strike entered its second week, Prime Minister Harold Wilson sent Employment Secretary Barbara Castle to help negotiations.
+As the strike entered its second week, Prime Minister Harold Wilson sent Employment Secretary Barbara Castle to help with negotiations.

 Dagenham shop steward Rosie Boland raised the issue of equal pay with Castle over tea – and found the minister sympathetic.